-Motherhood has its seasons that make it extra challenging, but sometimes it’s that day-to-day stress that can test your sanity.
+Motherhood has its seasons that can make it extra challenging, but sometimes it’s that day-to-day stress that tests your sanity.

 Shake it off by doing something you’ve always enjoyed before being a mom.
 Vent to fellow moms who can understand and even offer to ease the burden off you.
 Start a daily journal to record your thoughts and feelings, and find entertainment to lighten your mood.